Saturday, September 7th 1-6pm

 This workshop is great for beginners and experienced practitioners alike!

-I am pricing this workshop at this special $60 rate so more people can attend.
-These explorations are even more meaningful when we have a greater number/variety of people to compare bones with.
+Wondering why this training is priced so low?
+These explorations are even more meaningful when we have a greater number/variety of people to compare bones with so I have priced this to make it accessible for more people to attend.